Top 10 Cons & Disadvantages of Windows 11

 Windows 11’s approach to system updates has been a point of contention, blending convenience with potential disruption.
 This approach primarily impacts users in two significant ways:

-- Instability and Bugs Post-Update: New updates, though necessary, can sometimes introduce bugs and stability issues.
+• Instability and Bugs Post-Update: New updates, though necessary, can sometimes introduce bugs and stability issues.
 This can be particularly problematic in a professional environment where reliability is paramount.
 These unexpected issues can affect software compatibility, system performance, and overall user experience, often requiring additional time and resources to troubleshoot and resolve.

 Real-Life Example: An independent video editor working on a tight deadline experiences an automatic update during a critical editing session.
 This unscheduled interruption results in lost time and introduces a new bug that causes their editing software to crash intermittently.
-The editor must spend additional hours resolving these new issues, directly impacting their workflow and deadline commitments.
+The editor must spend additional hours resolving these recent issues, directly impacting their workflow and deadline commitments.
 This scenario highlights the real-world implications of Windows 11’s forced update policy and its potential to disrupt professional environments.

 6. Cost